This page has been put together to provide a selection of quick facts and figures about Argyll and Bute

 - Argyll and Bute has an estimated number of 42,384 households (National Records of Scotland's Estimates of Households and Dwellings in Scotland, 2021)

-- Argyll and Bute has the third sparsest population of the 32 Scottish local authorities, with an average population density of 12 persons per hectare.
-This compares to a Scottish average of 70 persons per hectare (National Records of Scotland's 2020 Mid-Year Population Estimates).
+- Argyll and Bute has the third sparsest population of the 32 Scottish local authorities, with an average population density of 12 persons per square kilometer.
+This compares to a Scottish average of 70 persons per hectare (National Records of Scotland's 2021 Mid-Year Population Estimates).

 - The largest settlement in Argyll and Bute is Helensburgh, with a population of 15,160 (Mid-2020 Population Estimates for Settlements and Localities in Scotland).

 - 47.6% of Argyll and Bute’s population live in areas classified by the Scottish Government as ‘rural’ (Scottish Government Urban-Rural Classification 2020).